glonor/dncs-http3/README.md

 ```

 These 3 lines will run the Docker image mouezkhelifi/nginx-quic hosted on [the official Docker hub](https://hub.docker.com/r/mouezkhelifi/nginx-quic) using the 3 `.conf` files discussed earlier in order to use all protocols.

+In order to run Google Chrome and evaluate the performance we have already enabled the X11 forwarding and run Xming.

+We now need an SSH client, for example Putty.

+Putty needs the Vagrant SSH key, using PuttyGen navigate to `.vagrant\machines\default\virtualbox` and generate a private key.
+After loading the private key in Putty, make sure to enable X11 forwarding, this will be needed in the next part.
+A more in depth guide can be found in the [References](#other-references).

 ## Performance evaluation